 (b) under a written authority given under regulation 198(2)(a).

+[Regulation 199 amended: SL 2021/204 r.
+14.]

 200. Carrier to deliver transport document to operator of destination property

 (1) A carrier moving an animal to a property must, as soon as practicable after arriving there, give a copy of any transport document relating to the animal to the operator of the property.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) A carrier does not commit an offence under subregulation (1) if —